ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Inventory basics: formats, hosts, and groups
 ============================================

-The inventory file can be in one of many formats, depending on the inventory plugins you have.
+You can create your inventory file in one of many formats, depending on the inventory plugins you have.
 The most common formats are INI and YAML.
 A basic INI ``/etc/ansible/hosts`` might look like this:

 .. code-block:: text